How to Prepare a Cash Flow Analysis

 The right move depends on Carla’s goals and plans for the coming year.
 The bottom line is that without performing a cash flow analysis, Carla wouldn’t know where her cash is coming from or going.
 This analysis gives her greater visibility into her business operations and allows her to do some forecasting to decide how she should grow her business in the future.

 So how do you find the time to create these reports, if you’re already stretched thin running your business?
 You bring in some help.
-With Bench, you get an expert bookkeeping team to compile all your transactions each month and create a monthly balance sheet, income statement, and other visual reports to help you understand your cash position and grow your business.
-Try Bench for free and get a set of financial statements to keep.
+With Bench, you get an expert bookkeeping team to compile all your transactions each month and create a monthly balance sheet, income statement, and other visual reports to help you understand your cash position to grow your business.
+Book a personalized demo at a time that works for you.

 The bottom line